davidleger95/davejs/content/blog/components-in-framer-x.md

 - design
 - js
 - react
+- tutorial
-title: Components in Framer X
+title: Creating Interactive Code Components in Framer X
 description: Learn how to create interactive components with React and use them to build better prototypes.
 heroImage: